pulp-platform/pulp-trainlib/README.md

 The `tools/` folder contains useful tools which ease the usage of PULP-TrainLib, as the TrainLib_Deployer and AutoTuner.
 For further info, please refer to [tools' README](tools/README.md).

+The `assets/` folder contains useful support files for PULP-TrainLib.
+Inside [CI_test_suite](assets/CI_test_suite/), users can find a testing environment that can be used to verify PULP-TrainLib's primitives for Continuous Integration.

 # Installation and requirements